luiscoco/How_to_deploy_to_Azure_Kubernetes_AKS_a_SpringBoot_WebAPI/README.md

 az login

-az role assignment create --assignee 70566a6a-4ba8-4b63-9f6e-3979467545c6 --role Contributor --scope /subscriptions/99888cc6-c635-4ebd-b0ac-1be1dace0089/resourceGroups/myRG/providers/Microsoft.ContainerRegistry/registries/myregistryluiscoco1974
+az role assignment create --assignee ApplicationID --role Contributor --scope /subscriptions/subscriptionID/resourceGroups/myRG/providers/Microsoft.ContainerRegistry/registries/myregistryluiscoco1974

 Also do not forget to Set the Admin user in the Azure Container Registry ACR